-A growing source of concern is the lack of creativity parents and teachers are observing at home and at school.
+A growing source of concern is the lack of creativity parents and teachers are observing at home and school.
 I receive many questions from parents wondering what they can do to nurture creativity.
 Here are a few simple guidelines that can help you ensure that your child’s creativity will prosper.

 Avoid activities that squash your child’s creativity.

 Whether it’s constant TV watching, order playing video games, regular trips to the theme park, or weekly shopping expeditions, kids are becoming more and more conditioned to expect entertainment.
 This is probably the most dangerous threat to your child’s creativity.
 If they are allowed to spend endless hours absorbed in passive entertainment, without active engagement, it is clear that their creative capacities will suffer.

 Creativity is like a muscle: it has to be worked.

 Kids come into the world with remarkable imaginations and an almost endless capacity for creativity.
 In various ways, both obvious and not so obvious, kids are taught to stifle their creativity.

 This begins in little ways, for example, when they are taught to color only inside the lines.
 Much of their learning involves replicating and duplicating exactly what is taught.
 If not careful, children experience a world where little value is placed on creative expression.
 If you want creativity to prosper, you have to work that muscle.

 Expose kids to play that requires creativity.